wx-chevalier/Awesome-Lists-and-CheatSheets/Awesome-CS-Collections.md

 * [Awesome Podcasts](https://github.com/rShetty/awesome-podcasts): Collection of awesome podcasts.
 Awesome list of Important Podcasts for software engineers.

+* [Build your own (insert technology here)](https://github.com/danistefanovic/build-your-own-x#build-your-own-database): What I cannot create, I do not understand.

 # Programming Language | 编程语言

 * [Exercism](http://exercism.io/): Exercism gives you hundreds of practice problems in over 30 programming languages, and a place where you can get feedback on your solutions.